-The Key Stays with the B-Wave
+The Key Remains with the B-Wave.

-Flats with Weak B-Wave
+Flats with a Weak B-Wave

 Flats with Normal B-Waves